How Much Does a Tibet Trip Cost in 2026?

 Guide quality and local experience.
 A licensed local Tibetan guide makes a significant difference, especially in remote areas.
 Look for agencies that employ guides who live and work in Tibet.

+Agency reliability and on-the-ground support.
+Choose an agency with a real team based in Tibet and strong operational experience.
+This matters most when permits, transport, or weather create unexpected changes.
 WindhorseTour has been operating Tibet tours since 2007, with a dedicated team based in Lhasa.
 All tours are staffed by licensed local Tibetan guides, include no shopping stops, and are transparently priced from the first proposal.
-[Read our traveler reviews on TripAdvisor.]
+Read WindhorseTour traveler reviews on TripAdvisor.

-FAQ About Tibet Tour Costs
+FAQ About Tibet Trip Costs

 How much does an 8-day Tibet tour cost?

-An 8-day Lhasa to Everest Base Camp tour typically costs USD 900 to 1,400 per person on a group tour, and USD 1,500 to 2,500 per person for a private tour of 2 travelers.
+An 8-day Lhasa to Everest Base Camp tour typically costs USD 900 to 1,200 per person on a group tour, and USD 1,300 to 1,700 per person for a private tour of 2 travelers.
 Prices vary by season and hotel standard.

 How much extra should I budget beyond the tour package?